YasserSB/kofu-next-template/README.md

 # Kofu Next Template

-It is project template for my `NextJS` projects
+It is project template for `NextJS` projects

 ## Code Convention